ramonsmits/docs.particular.net/Content/Platform/Overview.md

 ![](/images/particular-software-platform.jpg "Particular Software Platform")

-#### [NServiceBus](http://particular.net/NServiceBus), the most popular and developer friendly service bus for .NET

-NServiceBus is used by more than 50,000 developers and customers, in a [wide range of business domains and company sizes](http://particular.net/customers).
-It is backed by a rock-solid [distributed development methodology](http://particular.net/adsd), an active and flourishing [worldwide community of experts, consultants and contributors](http://particular.net/champions) and supported by the [Particular Software team](http://particular.net/support).

 #### [ServiceMatrix](http://particular.net/ServiceMatrix): Jump-start your system design and development

 ServiceMatrix allows you to generate a fully functional skeleton of your distributed application in a matter of minutes, dramatically reducing the learning curve, POC effort and time-to-market.